aayush-is-our-team-leader/Project_CS/Projects/Wordy/readme.md

-In this repor we are making a wordel kinda game like logic using the python where you can play that game where you have to guess teh word.
+In this report, we are making a wordel kinda game like logic, using the python, where you can play a game where you have to guess the word.

-## the size of word will be 5
+## the size of the word will be 5
-##You have to guss teh 5 character word
+##You have to guess the 5-character word
 ## have fun

 ## Vision Statement -